gonhunterx/LFPWM/README.md

 ```
 from LFPWM.users import PasswordManager as pm
 ```
-(This step will allow you to access all functionality of the LFPWM Package.)
+(These steps will allow you to access all functionality of the LFPWM Package.)

 After installation,